Financial Action Task Force blacklist: February 2017 Statement

-Regarding with North Korea, the FATF released the following concern:
+Regarding North Korea, the FATF released the following concern:

 "The terrorism (AML/CFT) regime and the serious threat this poses to the integrity of the international financial system.
 The FATF urges the DPRK to immediately and meaningfully address its AML/CFT deficiencies.
 Further, FATF has serious concerns with the threat posed by DPRK's illicit activities related to the proliferation of weapons of mass destruction (WMDs) and its financing."

 Current FATF lists

 Current FATF blacklist

-As of 21 October 2022, the following countries were on this list:
+As of 24 October 2025, the following countries were on this list:

+Basis for Blacklist Status

+North Korea is identified as having severe strategic deficiencies in addressing money laundering, terrorist financing, and proliferation financing.
+It is subject to enhanced due diligence and even countermeasures to protect the international financial system from the risks it poses.

+Iran has not yet completed its action plan, has not ratified the Palermo Convention or the Terrorist Financing Conventions (CFT), and requires significant additional steps to comply with FATF standards.
+Following the approval of Iran’s accession to the Palermo Convention, the FATF invited representatives of the Islamic Republic for discussions regarding Iran’s presence on the blacklist.
+Despite its accession to the Palermo Convention, according to Iran International, Iran has still not joined the CFT, and for years it has funded organizations such as Hamas and Hezbollah, which are considered terrorist organizations by much of the international community.
+On 24 October 2025, FATF announced that Iran would not be removed from its blacklist.
+Despite the regime’s approval of accession to the CFT and the Palermo Convention, FATF stated that Iran had not made substantive changes and continues to pose a high risk of terrorist financing, money laundering, and the proliferation of weapons of mass destruction.

+Myanmar has significant strategic deficiencies in its mechanisms for combating money laundering and terrorist financing, and will remain under close monitoring until it fully completes its action plan.

-Current FATF greylist
+Current FATF grey list

-As of February 2023, the following 24 countries/territories were on this list:
+As of 24 October 2025, the following 21 countries/territories were on this list:

 FATF review meeting

 The FATF Plenary, the making body, meets three times a year around February, June and October.
-The last review meeting took place between 20 and 25 June 2021 in Paris.